vwxyzjn/cleanrl/docs/rl-algorithms/sac.md

 ## Overview

-The Soft Actor-Critic (SAC) algorithm extends the DDPG algorithms by 1) using a stochastic policy, which in theory can express multi-modal optimal policies.
+The Soft Actor-Critic (SAC) algorithm extends the DDPG algorithm by 1) using a stochastic policy, which in theory can express multi-modal optimal policies.
 This also enables the use of 2) *entropy regularization* based on the stochastic policy's entropy.
 It serves as a built-in, state-dependent exploration heuristic for the agent, instead of relying on non-correlated noise processes as in [DDPG](/rl-algorithms/ddpg/), or [TD3](/rl-algorithms/td3/)
 Additionally, it incorporates the 3) usage of two *Soft Q-network* to reduce the overestimation bias issue in Q-network-based methods.